 Educate Congress and the Administration of the untapped dividends realized through training preventive medicine physicians, their impact on the health system, and the need to expand the preventive medicine training pipeline.

-- Advocate for the restoration of FY2016 level funding provided to preventive medicine residency programs in the Health Resources and Services Administration fiscal year 2021 budget in the amount of $11 million to address the shortage of preventive medicine physicians in our health system.
+- Advocate for expanded funding levels to support all certified preventive medicine residency programs in the Health Resources and Services Administration fiscal year 2022 budget to address the shortage of preventive medicine physicians in our health system.

 - Increase engagement with other regulatory bodies, including the Veterans’ Administration and the Centers for Medicare and Medicaid Services, to expand opportunities for collaboration with and support of preventive medicine residency programs.